China to Hunt for Habitable “Second Earth” in Space

 Kuafu-2, which “stares directly at the sun,” will become the world’s first spacecraft to orbit the Sun’s polar regions.
 These areas contain crucial clues to the workings of solar magnetic activity.

 The third satellite is an exoplanet surveyor “searching for a new home for humanity”.
-It will sweep the galaxy in search of “Earth 2.0” — planets similar in size to Earth and situated within the habitable zone.
+It will sweep the galaxy in search of “Earth 2.0″ or “second earth” — planets similar in size to Earth and situated within the habitable zone where humans or potential alien life could live.

 The fourth satellite is a “space observatory” positioned beyond Earth, designed to probe the universe’s “extreme forbidden zones” — including the event horizons of black holes and the searing surfaces of neutron stars, where gravity warps spacetime and magnetic fields can be a trillion times stronger than Earth’s.